GameCourseProject/gamecourse/README.md

 Now You have instaled the course and can set up the pages.
 You may also want to configure the landing page by going selecting Roles->Default in the side menu

 Everything should be good to go!
-Now you just need to update the SmartBoards if something changes.
+Now you just need to update GameCourse if something changes.

 Update